tcler/tcler.github.io/_posts/2018-07-19-glibc-regex-change-on-Fedora-28.md

 a
 ```

-然后翻看 man page 才发现不止最新的 Fedora-28, 甚至 RHEL-6 系统的 man grep 都有相同的描述
+然后翻看 man page 才发现不止最新的 Fedora-28, 甚至 RHEL-4 系统的 man grep 都有相同的描述
 ```
 [root@bkr-host ~]# lsb_release -sir
-RedHatEnterpriseWorkstation 6.6
+RedHatEnterpriseAS 4
-[root@bkr-host ~]# man grep | col -bx | grep 'Character Classes and Bracket Expressions' -A 17
+[root@bkr-host ~]# man grep | col -bx | grep 'A bracket expression' -A 16
-   Character Classes and Bracket Expressions
        A bracket expression is a list of characters enclosed by [ and ].
 It matches  any  single character in that list; if the first character of the list is the caret ^ then it matches any character not in the list.
        For  example,  the  regular expression [0123456789] matches any single digit.

-       Within a  bracket  expression,  a  range  expression  consists  of  two characters separated by a hyphen.
-It matches any single character that sorts  between  the  two  characters,  inclusive,  using  the  locale’s collating  sequence  and  character set.
+       Within a bracket expression, a range expression consists of two  char- acters  separated  by  a hyphen.
+It matches any single character that sorts between the two characters, inclusive, using the  locale’s  col- lating  sequence  and  character  set.
 For example, in the default C locale, [a-d] is equivalent to [abcd].
-Many locales sort characters in dictionary   order,  and  in  these  locales  [a-d]  is  typically  not equivalent to [abcd]; it might be equivalent to [aBbCcDd], for example.
+Many locales  sort  characters in  dictionary  order,  and  in  these  locales [a-d] is typically not equivalent to [abcd]; it might be equivalent to [aBbCcDd],  for  exam- ple.
 To obtain the traditional interpretation of bracket expressions, you can use the C locale by setting the LC_ALL environment variable to the value C.
 ```

 原来这次的 glibc 修改是 "早有预谋" 的 ...